peconia/Tufty2040-space-invaders/README.md

 as well as .py ones.
 See the example in the *main.py* in this repository, or replace the main.py on your Tufty with it.

-If you make changes of the game and need to compile it to bytecode, you can use [mpy-cross](https://pypi.org/project/mpy-cross/) to do it.
+If you make changes to the game and need to compile it to bytecode, you can use [mpy-cross](https://pypi.org/project/mpy-cross/) to do it.